GerradChibuye/gerradchibuye/README.md

 ---

 ## What You'll Find Here

 This GitHub documents my progression through practical engineering work, including:

+* Networking laboratories
+* Linux and systems administration
 * Backend applications and APIs
-* Linux and systems administration
-* Networking laboratories
 * Infrastructure projects
-* Cybersecurity experiments
 * Automation and scripting
 * Cloud and containerized environments
+* DevOps and CI/CD
+* Cybersecurity experiments
 * Technical documentation

-I want my repositories to demonstrate **what I can build, troubleshoot, and understand**, rather than simply list technologies I have studied.
+I want my repositories to demonstrate **what I can build, operate, troubleshoot, and understand**, rather than simply list technologies I have studied.

 ---